 - The hero of The Iron Dream is able to wield a large truncheon so constructed that only someone with the right genetic pedigree can even pick it up.

 - In William King's Warhammer 40,000 Space Wolf novel Wolfblade, when Haegr tells Ragnor that he is marked for greatness, Ragnor is dismissive, saying he has brought great catatrosphe on the Chapter, losing the Spear of Russ.
 Haegr says that he wielded the Spear of Russ, which is evidence enough of greatness.

 - In Graham McNeill's Warhammer40000 Horus Heresy novel Fulgrim, invading the temple of the Laer turns up a literal sword in the stone.
 Fulgrim draws it out.
 Justin "hears" a voice tell him to let Fulgrim take it, though it feels quite wrong.

-- The three swords used by The Dresden Files's Knights of the Cross (outright stated to be Kusanagi, Durandal and Excaliber) respond strongly to powerful hope, love, and faith respectively.
+- The three holy swords used by The Dresden Files's Knights of the Cross (outright stated to be Kusanagi, Durandal and Excalibur) respond strongly to powerful faith, hope, and love respectively.
 Further, it's revealed in Small Favor that all three of the most recent Knights have royalty in their ancestrynote , which strongly implies that Murphy has royal ancestry as well.